College of the North Atlantic

 This program is intended to prepare the student for entrance into the Power Engineering field at the 4th Class level after successful completion and meeting *SOPEEC requirements for the first year of the program and entrance into the Power Engineering field at the 3rd Class level after successful completion and meeting **SOPEEC requirements for the second year of the program.

-*Upon successful completion of the first year program requirements a student is eligible to make application to the Department of Advanced Education and Skills and Labour (DAESL) for review and approval to write examinations towards 4th Class Power Engineering certification.
-Students will be required to complete the practical requirements and utilize the Practicum Guide endorsed by the DAESL.
+*Upon successful completion of the first year program requirements a student is eligible to make application to the Department of Immigration, Population Growth, and Skills (IPGS) for review and approval to write examinations towards 4th Class Power Engineering certification.
+Students will be required to complete the practical requirements and utilize the Practicum Guide endorsed by the IPGS.

-**Upon successful completion of the second year program requirements a student is eligible to make application to the Department of Advanced Education and Skills and Labour (DAESL) for review and approval to write examinations towards 3rd Class Power Engineering certification.
-Students will be required to complete the practical requirements and utilize the Practicum Guide endorsed by the DAESL.
+**Upon successful completion of the second year program requirements a student is eligible to make application to the Department of Immigration, Population Growth, and Skills (IPGS) for review and approval to write examinations towards 3rd Class Power Engineering certification.
+Students will be required to complete the practical requirements and utilize the Practicum Guide endorsed by the IPGS.

 This program includes a 6-week on the job training experience that students will be able to complete the practical requirements.
 Graduates of the program are expected to work in varying temperatures, environments, confined spaces, may be required to perform climbing, use hand and power tools, various specialty testers, and perform preventative maintenance of the equipment.

-As graduates of the Power Engineering Technology program, graduates will have the knowledge and skills that will allow him/her to:
+As a graduate of the Power Engineering Technology program, a graduate will have the knowledge and skills that will allow him/her to:

 1. Demonstrate the practical skills necessary for a 4th Class, Power Engineer.